 Both as a lecturer, researcher and practitioner I feel passionate about preserving ‘humanity’ at the core of health care and health care organisations.

-I am working on a Professional Doctorate (DProf) in Health and Social Care at Bournemouth University which I aim to finalise in the coming year.
-In this doctoral research I explore the psychological experience of cancer survivorship from a perspective of embodied cognition and hermeneutic phenomenology.
+I completed a Professional Doctorate (DProf) in Health and Social Care at Bournemouth University in 2020.
+In this doctoral research I explore the psychological experience of cancer survivorship from a perspective of enactive cognition and hermeneutic phenomenology.
 Special attention is given to the dissemination process.
 By using art (painting) as a means of expressing and taking forward the findings I aim to increase the chance for the findings to become ‘actionable knowledge’ for practitioners and cancer survivors.
 This ‘art-iculation’ is also an exercise in integrating academic and non-academic interpretations.

-1993, Ghent University, Belgium, MA in Humanistic Counseling
+1993, Ghent University, Belgium, MA in Humanistic Counselling

 1983, Vives University College, Belgium, BSc in Applied Psychology